 Decent graphical performance compared to others on this list

 Finishing off our list is the Dell G7 17 gaming laptop.
-Like the Y740, the G7 has a low-profile, professional look.
+The G7 has a low-profile, professional look.
 The port configuration includes an audio jack, a USB 3.0 and a Type-C Thunderbolt connection on the left and a USB 3.0 and SD card reader on the right.
-Like the Y740, the main I/O is on the back of the device, sporting an ethernet, mini-DisplayPort, USB 3.0, HDMI, and a charging port.
+The main I/O is on the back of the device, sporting an ethernet, mini-DisplayPort, USB 3.0, HDMI, and a charging port.

 The CPU is Intel’s 9th-generation i7-9750H with a 12MB cache.
 The processor, like the others, is wicked-fast and more than suited for any program.

 Adding 16GB of DDR4 2666MHz RAM this laptop outpaces others as if Usain Bolt were running.
 With a GTX 1660Ti as its main graphical unit, most of the gaming benchmarks are to be expected.
-The GPU can hit 90 fps on heavy games like Battlefield V and average more than 110fps on games like Fortnite.
+The GPU isn’t the best gaming laptops can offer but it can hit a respectable 90 fps on heavy games like Battlefield V and average more than 110fps on games like Fortnite.

 The storage is quick with 512GB of PCIe NVMe solid-state drive.
 The G7 also allows for upgrading to a 1TB M.2 SSD or 2TB of HDD for even more storage.